sabrinaam/unixcommandlines/miscellaneous_commands.md

 ```
 sort -k1,1 -k2,2 filename > output
 ```
-### 41. Merge two files buy column 1 but suppress the joined output lines.
-Good for find who is not in one of the files
+### 41. Merge two files by column 1 but suppress the joined output lines.
+Good for finding who is not in one of the files
 ```
 join -v1 phenotypes.txt pedigree.txt > output
 ```